-A well-structured Financial Planning & Analysis (FP&A) team can facilitate the direction of a company, leveraging organizational strategy to guide departmental objectives.
+A well-structured financial planning and analysis (FP&A) team can facilitate the direction of a company, leveraging organizational strategy to guide departmental objectives.
 Think of FP&A infrastructure as the financial nucleus of an organization.
 It keeps the movement and momentum of the organization synchronized—financially and operationally.

-Because FP&A plays a critical role in an organization’s long-term effectiveness, companies should focus on building FP&A infrastructure as early as possible.
+Because financial planning and analysis plays a critical role in an organization’s long-term effectiveness, companies should focus on strategic plans to build FP&A infrastructure as early as possible.
 However, it’s common for companies to ignore this foundational work to focus on operational firefighting and ad hoc reporting.

 In this blog, we’ll examine why focusing on building FP&A infrastructure should be a higher priority for growth-focused companies.
 We’ll also explore why bringing it to the forefront now can save a lot of headaches later.

 FP&A infrastructure aligns departmental objectives with an organization’s goals.

 Departmental objectives may seem straightforward, and maybe even simple and easily manageable.
 But what happens when these objectives are stacked alongside those of other departments?
 Do they align?
 Are they competing priorities?
 And how do they all connect with the organization’s overarching goals?

-These are questions corporate FP&A infrastructure can help answer.
+These are questions corporate financial planning and analysis infrastructure can help answer.

 Let’s create a simplified example to illustrate that more clearly: An organization has set out to be a top-selling outerwear company in its region.
 Sales, Marketing, and IT have the following priorities: